khaliltbn/guepard-demo-app/README.md

 5. **Verify the rollback**: The app should be back to its original state without discounts.

-### Method 2B: Using Git Branch Checkout
+### Method 2B: Using Git Branch Checkout + Database Branch Management

-This method uses git to switch between different code versions while you manually switch database branches in Guepard.
+This method uses Git branches for code changes and either CLI or dashboard for database branch management.

 #### Applying the Discount Feature